 Things that increase your risk for diabetic foot problems include:

+• Duration of diabetes.
 The longer you have the disease, the greater your risk.

-If you already have other diabetic complications, you are more likely to have foot problems.
+• Other problems due to diabetes (small blood vessel disease, atherosclerosis of large vessels).
+If you already have other problems caused by diabetes, you are more likely to have foot problems.

-Peripheral neuropathy (damage to the nerves that control sensation and touch).
+• Peripheral neuropathy (damage to the nerves that control sensation and touch).
+Peripheral neuropathy results in the loss of feeling in your toes or feet, making you more likely to have foot problems.

 How do problems start?

 Foot problems in diabetes often begin with nerve disease (neuropathy).
 Neuropathy causes problems in your feet by damaging your nerves.
 This can make your feet numb and cause problems with the way you walk.
-These problems can harm your feet in the following ways:
+These problems can harm your feet in the following ways.

 What can you do to help prevent problems?